Skip to Main Content

 'Describe all intended information sources (such as electronic databases, contact with study authors, trial registers or other grey literature sources) with planned dates of coverage' - PRISMA-P (2015), p.
 9

-Reporting what you do for both your published (black) literature search, and your grey literature search is important.
-The following tools can help you do this.
+Reporting what you do for both your standard literature database search and 'other methods' is important.